wilson-jetbloom/Onty.SeleniumTest.Webmail/README.md

 1. _Occasionally, a message that a FireFox plugin has crashed may be displayed.
    This does not seem to affect the test results.
-Just click "close" after the test finisies running.
+Just click "close" after the test finishes running.
 I don't know how to make the message not appear.
    If anyone knows how to fix it, please tell me.
 Thanks._
 1. _The WebDriver executables sometimes stay running in memory after the test completes.
    This is a deficiency of WebDriver.
 The test calls driver.Quit() whether test passes